 All honey will crystallize eventually!

-This is actually an indicator of its purity and quality as much off shore honey is diluted with glucose and corn syrup to inflate profits.
-This is a natural process, and does not change the quality or taste of the honey although the texture and mouth-feel will be different.
+This is actually an indicator of its purity and quality as much off-shore honey is diluted with glucose and corn syrup to inflate profits.
+Crystallization is a natural process, and does not change the quality or taste of the honey although the texture and mouth-feel will be different.
 Creamed honey is actually crystallized honey that has been beaten smooth to achieve butter like texture.
 Honey of any kind should not be refrigerated.
-Creamed honey will be rock hard when placed in the fridge, and hard to spread.
+Creamed honey will be rock hard when placed in the fridge, and difficult to spread.
 Liquid honey will crystallize faster in cool temperatures.

-If you’re liquid honey starts to crystallize, place in a warm spot like a windowsill, or a shelf above your stove to slow the process.
-It can also be placed in an oven, at 100 degrees Celsius or into the microwave for one minuet sessions with the lid removed until clarification occurs.
-Overheating will cause the natural sugars to caramelize changing the color and flavor of the honey.
+If your liquid honey begins to crystallize, place in a warm spot like a windowsill, or a shelf above your stove to slow the process.
+It can also be placed in an oven, at 100 degrees Celsius or into the microwave for one minute sessions with the lid removed until clarification occurs.
+Overheating will cause the natural sugars to caramelize changing the colour and flavour of the honey.